 The exercise price of each option awarded under the EICP equals the closing price of our Common Stock on the New York Stock Exchange on the date of grant.
 Prior to approval by our stockholders of the EICP on April 17, 2007, the exercise price of stock options granted under the former Key Employee Incentive Plan was determined as the closing price of our Common Stock on the New York Stock Exchange on the trading day immediately preceding the date the stock options were granted.
 Each option has a maximum term of 10 years.
 Options granted to executives and key employees prior to January 1, 2000, vested at the end of the second year after grant.
-In 2000, we changed the terms and conditions of the grants to provide for pro-rated vesting over four years for options granted subsequent to December 31, 1999.
+The grants provide for pro-rated vesting over four years.

-For the years ended December 31, In millions of dollars 2009 2008 2007 Compensation amount charged against income for stock options \$23.8 \$27.2 \$ 26.8 Compensation cost reductions related to stock option forfeitures associated with the GSCT \$.3 \$.6 \$ 1.1
+For the years ended December 31, In millions of dollars 2010 2009 2008 Compensation amount charged against income for stock options \$20.3 \$23.8 \$27.2 Compensation cost reductions related to stock option forfeitures associated with the GSCT \$ - \$ .3 \$ .6

-Compensation costs for 2009 were \$3.4 million less than in 2008.
-The decrease reflected the compensation cost for only seven months in 2009 for the worldwide stock option grant of 2004 which vested in July 2009.
-Compensation costs for twelve months were included in 2008 for this stock option grant.
-In addition, we granted more restricted stock units in 2009 in place of stock options.
+Over the three-year period ended December 31, 2010, compensation costs have decreased.
+The decline was primarily associated with the worldwide stock option grant of 2004.
+This grant vested in July 2009 and, therefore, compensation cost was recorded for only seven months in 2009 compared with twelve months in 2008.
+In addition, we granted more restricted stock units in 2009 and 2010 in place of stock options.
 This resulted in a decrease in stock options expense, offset by an increase in compensation costs associated with restricted stock units.